 - Christine Lagarde, Managing Director of the International Monetary Fund: Les conséquences économiques de la paix by John Maynard Keynes

-If the first edition of the Paris Peace Forum at La Grande Halle de La Villette is over, it is a start for a long-term phase for global governance solutions.
+After the conclusion of the first edition of the Paris Peace Forum at La Grande Halle de La Villette, the Paris Peace Forum has launched a long-term support for global hgovernance solutions.

 Among the 121 projects presented during the 3 days, 10 global governance solutions have been selected to benefit from a follow-up and a special support for one year by the Paris Peace Forum and its partners: